Breast Augmentation- Information for Patients

 What will your breasts look like years from now?-

 Many things will affect your appearance over the years.
 Pregnancy (if applicable), weight loss or gain, health issues, habits (exercise, sleep, diet, smoking, drinking, etc.) the manner in which you age, and your genetic makeup, to name a few.
 It is therefore impossible to predict how your breasts will look years from now.
 After implant surgery, your breasts will be heavier and gravity will affect them more.
 I recommend that you not go braless routinely.
 Beyond your skin and some fine ligaments within the breasts, both of which will stretch with time, a bra is the only support your breasts have.

 Smoking and breast augmentation-

 When I perform breast implant surgery, I can only guarantee one thing; that when I do the surgery, I will bring to bear all of my skill and experience on that day to provide you with the best result that I can.
 There are innumerable variables and intangible factors that can affect the outcome of any operation.
 Many of these are out of my control, and yours.
 You must understand, and accept, this small degree of uncertainty if you wish to undergo a breast augmentation.
-If you decide to move forward with the surgery, it is my hope that six months later, you will be very glad that you had the surgery.
+If you decide to move forward with the surgery, it is my hope that six months later and for many years to come, you will be very glad that you had the surgery.
 I will do my utmost to achieve that goal.